physici/pyLabLib/docs/install.rst

     git pull

-in the command line.
-Keep in mind that any changes that you've made might conflict with the new changes that you pull from GitHub, so you should not modify any code in this folder.
+in the library folder.
+Keep in mind that any changes that you make to the library code might conflict with the new version that you pull from GitHub, so you should not modify anything in this folder if possible.